1981 Indianapolis 500: Background

-Three years into the first open wheel split, the sport of Indy car racing began settling into a mostly stabilized environment by 1981.
-The upstart CART series sanctioned the season of races.
-The Indianapolis 500 itself became an invitation-only race sanctioned by USAC, involving the CART regulars and various one-off entries.
-USAC kept alive their own "Gold Crown" championship, running Indy and the Pocono 500 in June 1981.
+Three years into the first open wheel "Split", the sport of Indy car racing began settling into a more stabilized environment by 1981.
+A joint-sanctioning agreement known as the Championship Racing League (CRL) dissolved in mid-1980.
+USAC and CART went their separate ways, and actually awarded separate national championship titles that season.
+Johnny Rutherford happened to win both, and was the consensus champion for 1980.
+Beginning in 1981, the Indianapolis 500 remained sanctioned by USAC, while the preeminent national championship was now the one being sanctioned by CART.
+The Indy 500 field would consist of the CART-based teams, along with numerous independent, "Indy-only" teams, some of which were USAC-loyal holdovers.
+Indianapolis was designated an "invitational" race, and for 1981–1982, did not pay championship points to the CART title, although all of the CART teams were still invited.
+USAC kept alive their own Gold Crown championship, running Indianapolis, the Pocono 500, and a few dirt races.

 A record total of 105 entries were expected to shatter the previous records for drivers on the track and qualifying attempts.
 Speed-cutting measures were still in place, and no drivers were expected to challenge the track records in 1981.
 The biggest rule change by USAC during the offseason was the banning of ground effects side skirts on the sidepods.

 Mario Andretti, as he had done in previous years, planned to race at Indianapolis in-between his busy, full-time Formula One schedule.
 His plans included qualifying at Indy on pole day weekend (May 9–10), then flying to Europe for the Belgian Grand Prix (May 17).
 After Belgium, he would fly back to Indianapolis in time for race day (May 24).

 In response to a spectator fatality in the infield in 1980 (the result of an overturned Jeep), track management decided to take deliberate steps to curtail the revelry in the infamous "Snake Pit".
 For the 1981 race, bleachers were erected in the turn one infield.
 Over the next few years, additional capital improvements further scaled back the size of the area, and eventually the intensity of the rowdiness dropped substantially.